Symptoms & Causes of Bladder Infection in Children

 Young children

-It’s not always obvious when an infant or child younger than age 2 has a bladder infection.
-Sometimes there are no symptoms.
-Or, your child may be too young to be able to explain what feels wrong.
-A urine test is the only way to know for certain whether your child has a bladder or kidney infection.
+Children younger than age 2 years may not have any symptoms of a bladder infection.
+They also may be too young to tell you something feels wrong.
+A urine test is the only way to know for sure if your child has a bladder infection.

 Older children

-Symptoms of a bladder or kidney infection in a child ages 2 and older can include
+Symptoms of a bladder infection in a child age 2 years and older may include

 - fever

-- wetting after a child has been toilet trained
+- leaking urine by accident after a child has been toilet trained

 What causes a bladder infection?